Get Started with Git on Oracle Linux

 Add a New File

-1. Create a new file and add some text.
+1. Create a new file containing some text.

 EOF

-2. Sometimes you may be unsure exactly what file or files have been modified.
-To overcome this, Git provides the --dry-run flag that will return details of what needs to be added to the staging area.
+Sometimes, you may need clarification from Git regarding what file or files you recently modified but have not committed to the repository.
+To overcome this, Git provides the --dry-run flag, which will return details of what you need to add to the staging area.

 git add . --dry-run